Rubber Duck Problem Solving

 - Describe what's happening in sufficient detail that we can follow along.
 Provide the necessary background for us to understand what's going on, even if we aren't experts in your particular area.

 - Tell us why you need to know the answer.
 What led you here?
-Is it idle curiosity or somehow blocking you on a project?
-We don't require your whole life story, just give us some basic context for the problem.
+Is it idle curiosity or is this somehow blocking you on a project?
+We don't need your whole life story, just give us some context here.

 We have a great How to Ask page that explains all of this, which is linked generously throughout the network.
 (And on Stack Overflow, due to massive question volume, we actually force new users to click through that page before asking their first question.
-You can see this yourself by clicking on Ask Question in incognito or anonymous browser mode.)
+You can see this yourself by asking a question as a new user.)

 What we're trying to prevent, most of all, is the unanswerable drive-by question.
 Those help nobody, and left unchecked they can ruin a Q&A site, turning it into a virtual ghost town.
 On Stack Exchange, questions that are so devoid of information and context that they can't reasonably be answered will be actively closed, and if they aren't improved, eventually deleted.

-As I said, we're kinda jerks about this rule.
+Like I said, we're kinda jerks about this.
 But for good reason: we're not-so-subtly trying to help you help yourself, by teaching you Rubber Duck problem solving.
 And boy does it ever work.
 I've gotten tons of feedback over the years about how people, in the process of writing up their thorough, detailed question for Stack Overflow or another Stack Exchange site, figured out the answer to their own problem.

 It's quite common.
 See for yourself: